Evanavevan/Machine-Learning/README.md

-# Machine-Learning
+# O2O_Coupon_Usage_Forecast_master
-There are some projects of machine learning！
+This is an example of machine learning!
+This project mainly forecasts whether the customers will use O2O coupon by machine learning.